RamkumarNakaraboina/VILLA-Project/README.md

-# 🏡 Villa Landing Page
+# 🏡 Ram's Villa Landing Page

 A modern and responsive **real estate landing page** built with **HTML, CSS, Bootstrap 5, and Font Awesome**.
 This project showcases a villa/property listing website with sections like featured apartments, property listings, video view, best deals, and a contact form.